-Beginning July 1, 2000, the Council became the program administrator for the Workforce Investment Act in Chester, Lancaster and York counties.
-This program replaced the previous JTPA (Job Training Partnership Act) program the Council administered.
-In the last year 915 persons received intensive job retraining services.
-The Council also serves as the operator of the three SC Works / Re-employment Centers in the region.
+Beginning July 1, 2015, the Council became the program administrator for the Workforce Innovation and opportunity Act in Chester, Lancaster and York counties.
+This program replaced the previous WIA (Workforce Investment Act) program the Council administered.
+In the last year, over 900 persons received intensive and job retraining services.
+The Council also manages the operation of the three SC Works / Re-employment Centers in the region.